Becoming a Non-Degree Student

 Some courses are limited to students in select programs of study or in specified classifications (such as junior or senior status); some are also restricted by prerequisite or corequisite coursework.
 If restrictions are placed on the courses in which you are interested in enrolling as a non-degree-seeking student, you can seek permission to enroll through the appropriate academic department.
 Specific information by course is available in the course catalog.

-- Understand that non-degree-seeking students are not eligible for financial aid.
+- Non-degree-seeking students are not eligible for financial aid.

-- Submit the appropriate high school and college transcripts If you wish to take additional courses (more than 15 credits) or become a degree-seeking student.
+- Appropriate high school and college transcripts will be required if you wish to take additional courses (more than 15 credits) or become a degree-seeking student.